 RMR Is Good for Business Value in the Long Run…

-You’ve likely heard about how valuable RMR is before, but the surprising thing might be how much more valuable it is.
-The margin on recurring revenue is twice as high as installation revenue, and RMR adds 15 times as much value to your business as revenue from hardware and installation.
+You’ve likely heard about how valuable RMR is, but it might be surprising to learn how much more valuable it is.
+The margin on recurring revenue is twice as high as installation revenue, and RMR adds 15 times more value to your business than revenue from hardware and installation.

 …And Covers Your Bills in the Short Run Too